Bidyanus welchi: Description

 Bidyanus welchi has an elongate, oblong to ovate, slender, slightly compressed body.
-The back and underparts have evenly arched profiles with the dorsal profile being straight from the snout to the back of the head and it then becomes convex from there tp the start of the dorsal fin.
+The back and underparts have evenly arched profiles with the dorsal profile being straight from the snout to the back of the head and it then becomes convex from there to the start of the dorsal fin.
 The profile of the lower edge of the body is evenly arched to pelvic fin and is the then straight as far as the anus.
 The dorsal fin is continuous with the spiny part arched and containing 12 spines, the first of which is the shortest and the 5th or 6th being the longest; they decrease in height until the last one which is still longer than the longest dorsal soft rays.
 There are 11–12 soft rays in the posterior part of the dorsal fin.
 The anal fin has three spines and eight to nine soft rays.
 The caudal fin is emarginate.
 The overall colour of the body is yellowish or brownish darkening dorsally.
 The colour on the body is dusky, with every scale having a spot of darker colour along its edge and on the caudal peduncle, these spots sometimes coalesce to create irregular, horizontal, fine bars.
 The fins on the body have a dusky membrane.
 The caudal fin is dusky at its base and the pelvic fins have a slight dusky colour while the pectoral fins are colourless.
 The maximum standard length is 40 cm although the common standard length is 23 cm.